codacy/codacy-rubocop/docs/description/Style_EachForSimpleLoop.md

-This cop checks for loops which iterate a constant number of times, using a Range literal and `#each`.
+Checks for loops which iterate a constant number of times, using a Range literal and `#each`.
 This can be done more readably using `Integer#times`.